Sarvesh-77/ML-from-scratch/README.md

 # ML-from-scratch
-Implementing ML algorithms from scratch in Python using numpy arrays and matplotlib for visualization without the use of sophisticated machine learning libraries.
+Implemented ML algorithms from scratch in Python using numpy arrays and matplotlib for visualization without the use of sophisticated machine learning libraries.

 Simulated sampling distribution.
 Executed the gradient descent algorithm.